jsuarez-chipiron/vim_sfdc_devtools/README.md

 ### Using Vim plugin manager - Plug

-Plug is a minimalist Vim plugin manager, please follow the installation intructions in this [link]: (https://github.com/junegunn/vim-plug)
+Plug is a minimalist Vim plugin manager, please follow the installation intructions in this [link](https://github.com/junegunn/vim-plug)
 Once the plugin is instaled you need to add following lines to your ~/.vimrc file

 ```